mengtinghuang/Meta-hAOX/README.md

 # Meta-hAOX
-# Code for "Meta-hAOX: in silico prediction of metabolic reaction catalyzed by human aldehyde oxidase" this paper
+# Code for "In silico prediction of metabolic reaction catalyzed by human aldehyde oxidase" this paper

 ## Requipments
 * python 3.7